opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/01_introduction.md

 ---
-title: "eCH-0285 Use of controlled vocabularies"
+title: "eCH-0285 Use of Controlled Vocabularies"
 lang: en
 toc: false
 ---